Alfresco/docs-alfresco/content-accelerator/latest/index.md

 ## Policy and Procedure Management {#policy-management}

-The Policy and Procedure Management accelerator helps regulated companies such as life sciences, energy, and manufacturers as well as HR departments **maintain quality processes of essential documents** that require strict control over **content lifecycle, reviews, and approvals**.
+The Policy and Procedure Management (PnP) accelerator helps regulated companies such as life sciences, energy, and manufacturers as well as HR departments **maintain quality processes of essential documents** that require strict control over **content lifecycle, reviews, and approvals**.

 The intuitive interface facilitates consistency, **collaboration**, electronic review and approval for knowledge workers and provides electronic signatures including **21 CFR Part 11 compliance for life science companies**.
 Document annotations are supported through using the built in Alfresco Enterprise Viewer to efficiently facilitate document review and approval.